nguyenpham00/Vscode-java-wiki/Troubleshooting.md

 ```

 ### Get the Java Language Server's workspace logs
-The Java Language Server log file might also might contain other informations.
+The Java Language Server log file might also contain other informations.
 To access it:

 - Open the command palette (`F1`)
 - select `Java: Open Java Language Server log file`